CVisionk/alx-low_level_programming/0x00-hello_world/README.md

 - [Hash-bang under the hood ](https://x.com/unix_byte/status/1024147947393495040?s=21)
 - [Linus Torvalds on C vs. C++](https://harmful.cat-v.org/software/c++/linus)

+# Learning Objectives

+Why C programming is awesome:
+`Because it just is :)`
+`C programming is awesome because it provides a strong foundation in computer science, allowing developers to understand how software interacts with hardware.
+C is a powerful, efficient, and flexible language that has influenced many modern programming languages.
+It is widely used for system programming, developing operating systems, embedded systems, and high-performance applications.`
+Who invented C:
+`by Dennis Ritchie in the early 1970s at Bell Labs.
+It was developed as a system programming language for the Unix operating system.`
+Who are Dennis Ritchie, Brian Kernighan and Linus Torvalds:
+  - **Dennis Ritchie**: `Co-inventor of the C programming language and key developer of the Unix operating system.`
+  - **Brian Kernighan**: `Co-author of "The C Programming Language" book (often referred to as K&R) with Dennis Ritchie, and a major contributor to the development of C.`
+  - **Linus Torvalds**: `Creator of the Linux kernel, which is written in C.` What happens when you type gcc main.c:
+`When you type 'gcc main.c', the GNU Compiler Collection (GCC) compiles the C source file `main.c` into an executable file.
+The process includes preprocessing, compiling, assembling, and linking.
+By default, the output executable is named 'a.out'.`
+What is an entry point:
+`An entry point is the location in a program where execution starts.
+In C programs, the entry point is the 'main' function.` What is main:
+`The 'main' function is the starting point of execution for any C program.
+Its typical declaration is:`
+<pre><code>
+int main(void) {
+    // code
+    return 0;
+}
+</code></pre>
+How to print text using printf, puts and putchar:
+`TASK OBJECTIVES`
+How to get the size of a specific type using the unary operator sizeof:
+`TASK OBJECTIVE`
+How to compile using gcc:
+`TASK OBJECTIVE`
+What is the default program name when compiling with gcc:
+`a.out if no output file name is specified.`
+What is the official C coding style and how to check your code with betty-style `TASK OBJECTIVE`
+How to find the right header to include in your source code when using a standard library function:
+`TASK OBJECTIVE`
+How does the main function influence the return value of the program:
+`The 'main' function's return value is used as the program's exit status.
+Returning 0 typically indicates successful execution, while returning a non-zero value indicates an error.`

 ## Requirements
+* C
     * Allowed editors: vi, vim, emacs
     * All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
     * All your files should end with a new line
     * A README.md file at the root of the repo, containing a description of the repository
     * A README.md file, at the root of the folder of this project, containing a description of the project
     * There should be no errors and no warnings during compilation
     * You are not allowed to use system
     * Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl
+* Shell Scripts
+    * Allowed editors: vi, vim, emacs
+    * All your scripts will be tested on Ubuntu 20.04 LTS
+    * All your scripts should be exactly two lines long ($ wc -l file should print 2)
+    * All your files should end with a new line
+    * The first line of all your files should be exactly #!/bin/bash

 ## Tasks

 * **0. Preprocessor**
-  * [0-preprocessor](./0-preprocessor): Bash script that runs a C file saved in the variable `$CFILE` through the preprocessor and saves the result in the file `c`.
+    * [0-preprocessor](./0-preprocessor): Script that runs a C file through the preprocessor and save the result into another file.
+        * The C file name will be saved in the variable $CFILE
+        * The output should be saved in the file c
   * `Expected output:`
 <pre><code>
 collenk@LAPTOP-QU24OQM9:~/alx-low_level_programming/0x00-hello_world$ export CFILE=main.c